-In Kerala, it’s coconut oil, In Tamilnadu, it’s groundnut oil, in Andhra and Rajasthan, it’s sesame oil, in the east and north they use mustard oil and in central India and Gujarat, it’s groundnut oil is used.
+In Kerala, it’s coconut oil, In Tamilnadu, it’s groundnut oil, in Andhra and Rajasthan, it’s sesame oil, in the east and north they use mustard oil and in central India and Gujarat, it’s groundnut oil is use.

 Different cultures eat differently and the type of oil fits beautifully into the food landscape of that region.
 But?

 All that changed in the 80’s with the scare of cholesterol and heart disease.

-Overnight ghee got a bad name and we were told that we should avoid trans-fats and sunflower oil became popular.
+Overnight ghee got a bad name and we were t that we should avoid trans-fats and sunflower oil became popular.
 That was in the 90’s.

 But today it’s an altogether different story.
-You have new types of oil spilling across the grocery shelves from around the world and each new bottle label brings with it a new health hope claiming cold pressed oil is best.
+You have new types of oil spilling across the grocery shelves from around the world and each new bottle label brings with it a new health hope claiming cold presse oil is best.

 That’s what we used 1000 years ago by our ancestors.

 In recent studies, many scientists and experts have pronounced cold pressed oils as a healthy alternative than normal refined cooking oils.

 Standard Cold Pressed Oil known to be bad cholesterol free, are unrefined or unprocessed, do not contain harmful solvent residues like bleach and contain natural antioxidants that are beneficial for the human body.